Gabriel-Mwenga-Nguli/creme-collections/FIRESTORE_RULES.md

 # Firestore Security Rules Fix

-Your application is currently being blocked by Firestore's default security rules, causing a "Missing or insufficient permissions" error when trying to display products.
+Your application is currently being blocked by Firestore's default security rules, causing a "Missing or insufficient permissions" error when trying to fetch user data after login.

-To fix this, you need to update your Firestore security rules to allow public read access for your `products` collection while keeping user data secure.
+To fix this, you need to update your Firestore security rules to allow a logged-in user to read and write to their own profile document.

 ## **Instructions**